JonForest/trakity-client/README.md

 * Change the snap duration for a task to 10 mins
 * Investigate how to hook up an external calendar - within Calendar control
 * Hook up calendar such that when you change days, it fetches new calendar events from google
+* Change the time range of the calendar to be more practical

 BEGIN:VCALENDAR
 VERSION:2.0